graykimbrough/uncluttered-stata-graphs/README.md

 ## Legends and axis titles

+Legends are turned off by default, though they can be restored using the `legend(on)` option to the `graph twoway` command.

-There does not appear to be a Stata scheme setting to turn off the display of either a legend or axis titles.
-The example program shows how to accomplish this with options to the `graph twoway` command.
+There does not appear to be a Stata scheme setting to turn off the display of only vertical axis titles.
+The example program accomplishes this using the `ytitle("")` option to the `graph twoway` command.

+# Limitations

+Users attempting to build more complicated graphs or different types of graphs may find these schemes limited.
+Extensions to cover additional graph types are welcome.

 # Resources